 Missy aims to empower her clients by utilizing a collaborative, strengths-based approach to therapy, drawing on modalities such as Cognitive Behavioral Therapy, Solution Focused Therapy, Narrative Therapy, and Mindfulness.
 She has experience supporting others in navigating various challenges, including issues around aging, end of life, life transitions and managing stress.
 Missy works collaboratively with her clients to identify and develop coping strategies around symptoms related to depression, anxiety, grief and loss, trauma and mood disorders.

-Becoming a Clinical Social Worker has been a lifelong dream for Missy, and she is quite grateful for the invaluable experiences she has gained through her various roles at JFCS.
-In her personal time, Missy enjoys cooking, podcasts, and hiking with her adorable dog, Abbey.
-Missy is also incredibly in love with elephants and is proud to be a natural redhead.
+Becoming a clinical social worker has been a lifelong dream for Missy and she is quite grateful for the invaluable experiences she has gained at JFCS.
+In her personal time, Missy enjoys cooking, indoor cycling and cuddling with her adorable dog, Abbey.
+She also loves elephants and is proud to be a natural redhead.